wormhole-foundation/wormhole-docs/infrastructure/relayers/run-relayer.md

 Once a Wormhole message is received, the developer may apply additional logic to parse custom payloads or submit the Verifiable Action Approvals (VAA) to one or many destination chains.

-To use the Relayer Engine, a developer may specify how to relay Wormhole messages for their app using an idiomatic Express/Koa middleware-inspired API, then let the library handle all the details!
+To use the Relayer Engine, a developer may specify how to relay Wormhole messages for their app using an idiomatic Express/Koa middleware-inspired API, then let the library handle all the details.

 ## Quick Start

-### Install Package
+### Install the Relayer Engine

 First, install the `relayer-engine` package with your favorite package manager: